-11 Text in the application form, a stand-alone document provided to applicants, text in the general conditions of cover, and text in the credit agreement support is provided might be a useful practice particularly with processing applications for complex projects, which may take many months, or when there are lengthy delays in proceeding with projects.
+&lt;sup>12 Text in the application form, a stand-alone document provided to applicants, text in the general conditions of cover, and text in the credit agreement.

-12 Information posted on the organisation's website and customer publications, e.g. brochures and handbooks
+&lt;sup>13 Information posted on the organisation's website and customer publications, e.g. brochures and handbooks.